Shilpi1307/Early_prediction_of_MI/README.md

 https://archive.ics.uci.edu/dataset/579/myocardial+infarction+complications.
 ### Functioning of the models
 For this research, I have used various machine learning models.<br>
-There are four folders in the repository :
+There are three folders in the repository :
 1. Early_prediction_mi.ipynb: Contains the preprocessing & models implemented on the dataset.
 2. Results: Contains images of the  elbow curve, heatmaps of the clusters of the complications of mi.
 3. Methodology: contains the image of the flow of the whole methodology to peform whole study.